siomarapantarotto/git-prompts/README.md

 ## General info
-This repo was created from scratch with GIT and GITBASH to work as a lab so I can practice the instructions via command lines.
+This repo was created from scratch with GIT and GITBASH to work as a lab.
+Even though its content may not make much sense to those who visit it, it is here that I cashe reminders to practice the instructions via command lines.